reostat/zipmerge/README.md

 Caveat: some consider big-O notation deceiving.

 ## How to run
-This is a standard Maven project, use `mvn test`
+This is a standard Maven project, use `mvn test`.

+There's also a profile for code coverage; run `mvn test -Pcoverage`.
+Results will be in target/site/jacoco/index.html.